jrogozen/marvel-champions-helper/README.md

 ### known wishlist
 - [ ] * modifiers on stat values
 - [ ] rounded borders for cards
-- [ ] gradients for colorings
+- [ ] gradients for colorings (option at least)
-- [ ] node canvas x values don't seem accurate for pathing left to right
 - [ ] add some custom letter spacing on canvas text (probably replace filltext completely)
 - [ ] support markdown for text fields (or a subset)
-- [ ] titling on hero card, first letter should be larger than remaining letters (copy ally)
+- [ ] title on hero card: first letter should be larger than remaining letters (copy ally)
+- [ ] shadows on stats are on right, should be on left
+- [ ] character splashes look a bit wonky